-LOSH's research approach is based on principles of worker and community participation with the goal of informing policy to improve workplace health and safety conditions.
-Research activities employ a variety of data collection methods to identify and document hazards and to evaluate the effectiveness of interventions.
-Results are disseminated to policy makers and to affected workers through publications and education.
+LOSH research efforts are designed to promote prevention strategies and inform policies to improve workplace conditions.
+Our research approach is based on principles of worker and community participation to identify and document hazards and evaluate the effectiveness of interventions.
+Results are disseminated to policymakers and affected workers through reports, academic publications, factsheets, and education.

 - Immigrant Workers in California

 - Immigrant Workers in the Katrina Recovery Effort